lesterlxy/todash.space/cv.md

 *Research Intern @ Sustainable Transport Safety Lab*

-- Strengthened the collection process for a traffic safety study, executing data gathering with anhanced accuracy and efficiency.
+- Strengthened the collection process for a traffic safety study, executing data gathering with enhanced accuracy and efficiency.
 - Authored the literature review section and foundational groundwork for a highly competitive and successful grant application.

 ## Skills